 We all know that a Tory government cares more about protecting wealth than about protecting people.
 That they were openly and casually talking about ‘herd immunity’ initially and not wanting to impose restrictions until the ‘right time’ (i.e. the last possible moment to avert total catastrophe) can be of no real surprise and, indeed, people were quite happy to ‘clap for Boris’ when he fecklessly got himself infected.
 Once the horse had bolted, and it became clear the extent to which it could run amok, the stable door was shut, or at least pushed to, as bodies piled in the street is not a good look for any Government.

 To be fair, this was a ‘novel’ virus that sounded a bit like another form of ‘flu initially.
-We happily see several thousands of people die from influenza very year, so what was the big deal?
+We happily see several thousand people die from influenza every year, so what was the big deal?
 Well, despite the usual band of truth deniers and conspiracy crackpots, we now have a handle on the nature of the threat and challenge this virus poses.
 Other countries were all over it from the off and have relatively modest death tolls, but they had voted in caring, intelligent, cautious people (especially women) to lead their Governments.
 We made a very different choice last December.
 We chose Boris Johnson to ‘get Brexit done’, and nobody could know that this would lumber us with exactly the wrong type of person in the hot seat during the worst health crisis for 100 years.
 It was just our bad luck.
 Suck it up Britain!